the-turing-way/the-turing-way/book/website/collaboration/onboarding/onboarding-virtual.md

 ## Socialisation norms

 There may be different social norms for virtual work compared to in-person work.
 It is helpful to make these norms clear to help an onboarder integrate.
 For example, when do people take coffee breaks, where do people sit at lunchtime?
-Does how the group communicate differ between virtual (e.g. slack) and in-person settings (e.g. noticeboards)?
+Does how the group communicate differ between virtual (for example slack) and in-person settings (for example noticeboards)?
 Are there any dress code considerations for in-person work?

 ## Further reading